 I took the young manager for an impromptu visit to the furniture manufacturer.
 Four hours later, we had an agreement in place to market and sell everything “NO RESERVE”.

-It was the beginning of something.
+It was the beginning of a new strategy of building close relationships with businesses that were impacted by cheap imports.
 Lateral thinking had “disrupted” the established ways we thought about doing business.